-- 9.2.6 There are no new allocations for tourism development in this policy.
+- 9.2.5 There are no new allocations for tourism development in this policy.
 However, even small-scale windfall tourism developments might result in impacts upon European sites.
 A hypothetical example might be accommodation close to a European site where the main recreational opportunity might be to that European site, causing harm by vegetation trampling or disturbance to birds.
 Larger-scale tourism accommodation further from a European site but within easy driving distance to a European site might also provide an increase in visitor pressure.
 Tourists might have a larger impact than permanent residents, as each new group tourists might explore the European sites whereas some permanent residents might explore once and rarely return.
 It is recommended that planning applications for tourism accommodation within 1km of a European site, should be subject to HRA.
 Tourism providing 50 or more 'homes' calculated on a ratio of 6 bed-spaces per home (as per the GIRAMS report) would need to provide similar greenspace as residential development for 50+ homes.
-It is also possible that a tourism development without accommodation might result in impact to a European site, for example an equestrian business setting up to provide horse-riding on a European site where a significant increase in trampling or disturbance may occur. - 9.2.7 The in-combination of tourism accommodation is mitigated for by the GIRAMS which recommends that tourism accommodation is included in the Strategy with tariff contributions on the basis that 6 bed spaces is the equivalent of one home, for campsites, hotels and caravan parks including extensions. - 9.2.8 Although there are safeguards in Policy 3 for accommodation, developers of small-scale tourism schemes in particular might not be aware of the implications.
-To provide clarity, it is recommended that extra clarification is added to Policy 6 perhaps as supporting text 'Habitats Regulations Assessments will be required for small scale tourism accommodation within 1km of European sites.
-Tourism accommodation will be treated as residential development on the basis of 6 bed spaces being equivalent to one home, with respect to policy for developments of 50 or more homes and for the GIRAMS tariff payment.
-Habitats Regulations Assessment will also be required for tourism, leisure, cultural and environmental activities which would result in greater use of European sites'.
+It is also possible that a tourism development without accommodation might result in impact to a European site, for example an equestrian business setting up to provide horse-riding on a European site where a significant increase in trampling or disturbance may occur. - 9.2.6 The in-combination of tourism accommodation is mitigated for by the GIRAMS which recommends that tourism accommodation is included in the Strategy with tariff contributions on the basis that 6 bed spaces is the equivalent of one home, for campsites, hotels and caravan parks including extensions. - 9.2.7 The safeguards in Policy 3 for accommodation also apply to developers of small-scale tourism schemes so they are aware of the implications.